Kong/docs.konghq.com/app/konnect/dev-portal/developers/dev-reg.md

 toc: false
 ---

-If you are a developer, you can request access access to a Service on the Konnect Dev Portal.
+If you are a developer, you can request access to a Service on the Konnect Dev Portal.
 Access the Dev Portal for any published Service through the URL displayed on the **Dev Portal** page.
 The format looks something like this: